mikeroyal/AR-VR-Guide/README.md

 Microsoft HoloLens Headset.
 Source: [Microsoft](https://www.microsoft.com/en-us/hololens/)

-[PlayStation VR Headset](https://www.playstation.com/en-us/ps-vr/) is a virtual reality headset developed by Sony Interactive Entertainment.
+[PlayStation® VR Headset](https://www.playstation.com/en-us/ps-vr/) is a virtual reality headset developed by Sony Interactive Entertainment.
 It gives the user an amazing gaming experience with stunning High Dynamic Range visuals and up to 120fps, as two 1920 x 1080 OLED displays deliver a vast 100º field of view.
-PSVR is fully functional with the PlayStation 4 and is forward compatible with the PlayStation 5 home video game console.
+PSVR is fully functional with the PlayStation 4™ and is forward compatible with the PlayStation 5™ home video game console.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/45159366/117720763-e9750000-b193-11eb-888a-e4bccd6c30eb.png">